BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 - **The Palantir** `ACTIVE`

-Once per game, you may automatically win the Priority roll.
-Must be declared before any dice are rolled in the Priority roll.
+Once per game, during the Priority Phase but before the roll for Priority, Saruman can use the Palantír to automatically win the roll to choose who has Priority for that turn.
+If both sides have a special rule allowing them to do this and both wish to use it in the same turn, players roll off as normal and both special rules count as being used.

 - **Voice of Curunir** `ACTIVE`

-Saruman's [Stand Fast] Range is 12", and affects Hero models.
+The range of Saruman's [Stand Fast] is 12" rather than 6".
+Additionally, friendly Hero models can benefit from Saruman's [Stand Fast].

 - **Saruman's Deceit** `PASSIVE`

-Saruman can choose a single enemy Hero at the beginning of the game.
-That Hero will suffer a -1 penalty to any Resist tests they make against Saruman's magical powers cast upon them.
-However, a natural 6 will still count as a 6.
+At the beginning of the game, after both sides have deployed, Saruman may choose a single enemy Hero.
+The chosen Hero suffers a -1 penalty to any Resist Tests they take when targeted by a Magical Power Cast by Saruman; though a natural 6 will still count as a 6.

 </div>